 For beginner or professional surfers, the best place to be is Cloud 9.
 Here you can rent surfboards or hire a guide to teach you the basics.
 There are other surf breaks in Siargao, but this is the most popular one.
 If you’re not into surfing, this is also a great place to just laze around under the sun.

 For island hopping, you can go visit Naked Island, Daku Island and Guyam Island in one day.
 Here you can expect to see fine white-sand beaches and great blue water.
 If you have more time, you can also visit Sohoton Cove in Bucas Grande, a pristine maze of islets and lagoons where you can see clear water, underwater caves and a lake filled with stingless jellyfishes.

 As for the food, there are lots of restaurants offering authentic local Filipino dishes as well as fresh seafood.
-And as for accommodations, there’s every one for every budget.
+And as for accommodations, there’s everyone for every budget.
 If you’re a backpacker, you can easily find homestays and hostels.
 There are also hotels and resorts that offer more amenities.
 We’ve stayed in an island resort and budget hotel, and both times we had a great time.
-All in all, we love Siargao for its very chill ambience and natural attractions.
+All in all, we love Siargao for its very chill ambiance and natural attractions.

 Pin it for later!

 Which is your favourite island getaway in S E Asia?
 Share in the comments section below.